No More Big Bets

 We hacked this all together in a matter of weeks.

-How?
-By faking most of it.
-The profile creation form was essentially a Google Form on steroids and would simply feed profile data into a spreadsheet.
+The profile creation form was essentially a Google Form on steroids, and would simply feed profile data into a spreadsheet.
 Once people signed up, we’d proceed to manually find interesting job matches for them and copy and paste these ads back into the spreadsheet.
-We’d then build a super basic tinder-like UI that would based on some profile ID pull the job ads from that very spreadsheet, of course tracking all actions along the way.
+We’d then build a flashy looking tinder-like UI that would based on some profile ID pull the job ads from that very spreadsheet, of course tracking all actions along the way.

 No more big bets.

-Validate all the things
+Validate all the features